 One of the best things to do when you can’t find sources—is to use your sources to find sources.
 Your sources took a very long time to find the amazing resources they listed in the back of their papers.
 Utilize their time and effort to cut down on your own.

-During my senior year of college I was writing a paper about education levels and it’s effects on tolerance.
+During my senior year of college, I was writing a paper about education levels, and it’s effect on tolerance.
 One name kept popping up in the resource section of the papers I was reading about this subject: Samuel A. Stouffer.
-So, being the investigator I am I took to Amazon and bought his book “Communism, Conformity and Liberties: A Cross Section of the Nation Speaks its Mind,” which talked about a lot of the issues I wanted to discuss in my paper and made a great source.
+So, being the investigator I am, I took to Amazon and bought his book “Communism, Conformity and Liberties: A Cross Section of the Nation Speaks its Mind,” which talked about a lot of the issues I wanted to discuss in my paper and made a great source.

 Another trick that I love when it comes to finding sources is to figure out who cited your papers.
-Do you have a great paper but it’s from 1990 and you want something more recent?
+Do you have a great paper but it’s from 1990, and you want something more recent?
 Go to Google Scholar and enter one of your great papers.
-Google Scholar will then show you some results and if that paper pops up it will have a link that says “Cited By” underneath the link to the article.
-Click that and you are given a plethora of ways to sort this data.
+Google Scholar will then show you some results, and if that paper pops up, it will have a link that says “Cited By” underneath the link to the article.
+Click that, and you are given a plethora of ways to sort this data.
 You can then go through these more updated sources and find more articles that could help you with your paper.
-As you can see the source below has been cited over 1500 times.
-That number includes a lot of papers that you may not have access to or may not help you, but I am sure that within 1500 papers and books you could potentially find a handful to help your paper be a stronger paper.

 Check out my article on how to use research databases for more information on finding sources.

 Properly citing your sources is very important when it comes to writing papers.
-One thing I learned last month as I was reviewing the sources of one of my professors papers is that it doesn’t happen perfectly the first time.
-When you are only dealing with 10-20 sources it might be easy, but you still need to make sure you are properly citing your sources.
+One thing I learned last month as I was reviewing the sources of one of my professor’s papers is that it doesn’t happen perfectly the first time.
+When you are only dealing with 10-20 sources, it might be easy, but you still need to make sure you are correctly citing your sources.
 This may take time and energy as well as multiple revisions of your paper, but you have to do what is necessary to make sure that your papers are cited.

 Don’t Depend On Citation Websites

-I am guilty of this honestly, I hate writing citations, and often will depend on citation websites to write them.
+I am guilty of this honestly.
+I hate writing citations, and often will depend on citation websites to write them.
 Sometimes it’s a matter of pasting them in your paper incorrectly, or not having the correct information.
-If you can go in and fix and format the basics correctly that’s a good thing.
-I wouldn’t say don’t use citation websites at all, they can be super helpful and save a lot of time.
+If you can go in and fix and format the basics correctly, that’s a good thing.
+I wouldn’t say don’t use citation websites at all; they can be super helpful and save a lot of time.
 On the other hand, make sure you check the sources that they give you for correctness.
-Make sure you have the right things in italics, your periods in the right place, etc.
+Make sure you have the right things in italics, your periods in the right place, et cetera.

 Try To Cite As You Go

 Do not cite last.
-When you are using basically any citing technique you have to do some in-text citations.
-Citing as you go is important, because sometimes towards the end of writing a paper, we get tired of seeing the paper.
-We don’t want to go back through and read it for the umpteenth time and we miss important points.
+When you are using most citing techniques you have to do some in-text citations.
+Citing as you go is important, because sometimes towards the end of writing a paper, we get tired of seeing the article.
+We don’t want to go back through and read it for the umpteenth time, and we miss important points.
 This can create a problem because we could end up taking ideas we got from someone else and inadvertently claiming them as our own ideas.
 That is plagiarism.
-Site as you go so that you can make sure that you give credit where credit is due.
+Cite as you go so that you can make sure that you give credit where credit is due.

 5. Students Do Not Utilize Resources On Campus

-There are a number of resources on campus that prove beneficial when it comes to writing your papers.
-The writing center is the biggest one that comes to mind, but the library and your peers can be greatly beneficial as well.
+There are many resources on campus that prove beneficial when it comes to writing your papers.
+The writing center is the biggest one that comes to mind, but the library and your peers can be hugely beneficial as well.